mani-sh-reddy/CNE-SFIA-2/README.md

 ### Ansible

 Ansible is another infrastructure as code tool that enables software installations as code.
-Instead of the commandline, Ansible allows installations via the playbook.
+Instead of the command line, Ansible allows installations via the playbook.

 ![ansible-playbook](https://user-images.githubusercontent.com/47571755/114142716-30f53b80-990b-11eb-96ec-65239c3a4b1a.png)